Read this Before Planning Summer Projects

-It’s not uncommon for students, parents, and even employees to help with landscaping projects, onsite voting, and other summer initiatives.
-Talk to your coverage provider, and explain the risks to all stakeholders.
+It’s common for students, parents, and even employees to help with landscaping projects and other summer initiatives.
+Talk to your coverage provider and explain the risks to all stakeholders.

-- Employees who come in over the summer for activities such as cleaning or decorating classrooms or preparing lesson plans may be considered in course and scope of employment if the activity is furthering the business of their employer.
+- Employees who come in over the summer for activities such as cleaning or decorating classrooms or preparing lesson plans may be considered in course and scope of employment if the activity furthers the business of their employer.
 If they are hurt, they may be covered by workers’ compensation.

-- An employee who volunteers for an activity such as a tournament or election, which merely happen on a member’s property, may not be covered by workers’ compensation.
+- An employee who volunteers for an activity such as a tournament or athletic contest, which merely happen on a member’s property, may not be covered by workers’ compensation.